Kanji Ishiwara: Army revolutionaries

 Ishiwara was appointed to the Imperial Japanese Army General Staff in 1935 as Chief of Operations, which gave him primary responsibility for articulating his vision for Japan's future.
 He was a strong proponent of pan-Asianism and the hokushin-ron ("strike north") philosophy, as opposed to the nanshin-ron ("strike south") philosophy espoused by the Imperial Japanese Navy (IJN).
 The strike north view held that Japan should join with Manchukuo (the Japanese puppet state created out of occupied Manchuria in 1932) and China to form an "East Asian League", which would then prepare for and fight a war with the Soviet Union.
 After the Soviet Union was defeated, Japan could move to the south to free Southeast Asia from European colonial rule.
 Following this victory, Japan would then be ready to tackle the United States.

 However, in order to implement these plans, Japan would need to build up its economy and military.
-Ishiwara envisioned a one-party "national defense state" with a command economy in which political parties were abolished and venal politicians and greedy businessmen removed from power.
+Ishiwara envisioned a one-party "national defense state" with a command economy in which political parties were abolished and corrupt politicians and businessmen removed from power.
+The army used the concept of the "independence of command authority" as a shield against political interference, which paradoxically allowed it to exert massive influence over the government.
+During the 1937 cabinet of General Senjuro Hayashi, Ishiwara was instrumental in side-lining parliament through the creation of agencies like the Ministry of General Affairs and the National Planning Agency, designed to centralize control of the state's economy and social policy under military supervision.